 After two months of immobilization, patients are allowed to do minimal resistance exercises with the movement of both knees.
 The patient then is committed to a long rehabilitation program that can last for almost one year before restoration of the normal function and return to full activity.

 Surgical intervention is deferred for young active individuals with grade III ligament injuries.
-Avulsed ligaments are usually repaired while mid substance tears are usually reconstructed.
-Reconstruction using allografts is more favored due to higher success rate.
+Avulsed ligaments are usually repaired, while mid-substance tears are usually reconstructed.
+Reconstruction using allografts is more favored due to a higher success rate.